philsmd/analyze_hccap/README.md

 # About

 The goal of this project is to make the content of a hashcat .hccap file human-readable.
 The format of these files is defined here: https://hashcat.net/wiki/doku.php?id=hccap

+Note: for the new .hccapx format you could use the [analyze_hccapx tool](https://github.com/philsmd/analyze_hccapx/)

 # Requirements

 Software: